-Zolpidem is a drug that is used in sleeping pills or sleeping pills.
+Zolpidem is a drug that is used in sleeping pills.
 The substance is structurally an imidazopyridine derivative with a spectrum of activity similar to that of benzodiazepines and, along with zopiclone and zaleplon, is one of the Z-drugs.
 Zolpidem usually has a very short half-life (2-3 hours) and no pharmacologically active metabolites.
 In isolated cases, however, much longer half-lives are observed (up to 10 hours).
 It is currently the most prescribed sleep aid in the US and Europe.
 Zolpidem is quickly and easily absorbed by the body, the maximum plasma level is reached after about two hours.
 In Germany, for example, the prescription of drugs containing zolpidem is legally restricted, primarily because of the risk of addiction.

 Zolpidem is approved in Germany for the short-term treatment of sleep disorders and is used as tartrate salt (zolpidem tartrate) in the form of film-coated tablets of 5 mg or 10 mg.

 Due to the high doses required for an anticonvulsant and muscle-relaxing effect and the associated side effects, zolpidem is not used for these indications.

 Zolpidem must not be used with pathological muscle weakness (myasthenia gravis), with severe breathing problems, with repeated interruption of breathing during sleep (sleep apnea syndrome), with severe liver damage and also not in children and adolescents under 18 years of age.

 Side effects and restrictions on use